-If there is any question that the applicant is responsible for payment of heating costs, the county social service board may require verification of that responsibility.
+If there is any question that the applicant is responsible for payment of heating costs, the Human Service Zone board may require verification of that responsibility.
 In most cases, the name on the heating bill will be the same as a member of the household.
 However, some landlords may choose to leave the bill in their own name and have the tenant reimburse them for the heating bill the landlord pays to the heating vendor.
 Usually, a written lease agreement will verify the responsibility of the tenant to pay the heating costs.
 In the absence of a written lease, previous tenants, community knowledge of the landlord's policy, the vendor, or the landlord's accountant may be able to attest to the rental policy regarding responsibility for heating costs.
 See 415-35 regarding payment procedures.

-Verification of Other Eligibility Factors 415-15-10-20
+Verification of Other Eligibility Factors 415-15-10-20 (Revised 10/1/2023 ML #3750)

-Verification of the applicant's statement of resources, or any other factor of eligibility and benefit determination, may be required whenever it is questionable in the judgment of the county social service board representative.
+Verification of the applicant's statement of resources, or any other factor of eligibility and benefit determination, may be required whenever it is questionable in the judgment of the Human Service Zone (HSZ) board representative.
 If the required verification is refused, the application may be denied.
 In addition to the household income, eligibility and/or benefit determination factors include, but are not limited to identity, location and size of home, type of fuel, various dates, household composition, vulnerability, etc.